C. J. Gardner-Johnson: Houston Texans

 On March 12, 2025, Gardner-Johnson and a 2026 sixth-round draft pick were traded to the Houston Texans in exchange for guard Kenyon Green and a 2025 fifth-round draft pick.
 On August 7, Gardner-Johnson suffered a leg injury during practice.
 Gardner-Johnson started the first three games of the season for Houston, recording 15 combined tackles.
 On September 23, the Texans released him.

 Baltimore Ravens

 On October 7, 2025, Gardner-Johnson was signed to the practice squad of the Baltimore Ravens.
 On October 14, he was released by the Ravens.

 Chicago Bears

 On October 29, 2025, Gardner-Johnson was signed by the Chicago Bears, reuniting him with defensive coordinator and former Saints coach Dennis Allen.
 His signing came after cornerback Kyler Gordon was placed on injured reserve, so Allen assigned Gardner-Johnson to a similar role that included blitzing as a nickelback.
 In his first game with the Bears, a Week 9 victory over the Cincinnati Bengals, he recorded his first sack since 2022 along with six tackles.
 Gardner-Johnson had two sacks and a forced fumble in the following week's win against the Giants, becoming the first Bears defensive back with multiple sacks in a game since Ricky Manning in 2006.
+He suffered a concussion in the final game of the regular season, which kept him from playing in the Bears' wild card game before returning with a four-tackle performance in the divisional round.

+Buffalo Bills

+On March 13, 2026, Gardner-Johnson signed a one-year, $6 million contract with the Buffalo Bills.